-By MICHELLE READSHAW Image by Michelle Readshaw

-Welcome back to the new year of 2023.
-The year of the rabbit in the Chinese zodiac, which begins on January 22.
-In Chinese culture, the Rabbit is a symbol of longevity, peace and prosperity.
-2023 is predicted to be a year of

-Being the year of the rabbit I wonder did they spin with rabbit fur.
-This is the information I found.

-Angora wool being spun directly from the rabbit

-Angora wool comes from a rabbit, it is more like silk and is 7 times warmer than sheep wool.
-Angora wool is about the only fibre that can be spun directly from its source (the rabbit).
-It does not need to be cleaned or carded, depending on how it is harvested.
+We are now midway through another busy bowling season with the summer weather being generally mild and only the usual South Easterly "breeze" to contend with which as always provides a challenge.
+Heard on the green By KAY CHALLIS The Leeuwin League pennant competition has been hotly contested between the four participating clubs.
+Current results show that Augusta is leading the Tuesday pennant ladder whilst our Saturday pennants teams are still well placed to play finals.
+The team placed top of the ladder wins the right to host the final and therefore has a home ground advantage.
+The next two weeks will determine the finals competition, so we wish the best of luck to both teams.
+February is the busiest month of the year for the bowlers and the club house becomes a hive of activity.
+Alongside the pennant competition, and our club championships we hold our biggest events of the year.
+On the 8th/9th of February is the Men's Open Fours carnival and on the 25th/26th February we hold the Ladies Open Fours carnival.
+Each of these events brings February 2023 or carded, depending on how it is harvested.
 You begin harvesting angora wool when it is three inches long.
 This is about the length at which the rabbit begins to shed the wool naturally.
 Rabbits are clean animals as they don't have lanolin in their coat like sheep, very little washing (if any) is necessary.
 A rabbit can yield 3-10 pairs of socks a year depending on the quality of the rabbit.
-The yarn can be used for knitting and felting projects.
+The varn can be used for knitting and felting projects.
 Angora wool is ideal for making baby garments, sweaters, hats, scarves and mittens.
 By the time this article is published, the Spinners and Weavers AGM will have been held and our 2023 committee elected.
 Congratulations to you all.
 We are looking forward to another year of activities.
 Our first activity will be our Easter Exhibition and Sales.
 Raffles are being organized and members are busily knitting and crocheting hand crafted items for sale.
 We meet every Tuesday 10-30 am -4pm and Thursday 7-00pm - 10pm in the club rooms at the Centennial Hall.

-Heard on the green

-By KAY CHALLIS

-We are now midway through another busy bowling season with the summer weather being generally mild and only the usual South Easterly "breeze" to contend with which as always provides a challenge.

-The Leeuwin League pennant competition has been hotly contested between the four participating clubs.
-Current results show that Augusta is leading the Tuesday pennant ladder whilst our Saturday pennants teams are still well placed to play finals.
-The team placed top of the ladder wins the right to host the final and therefore has a home ground advantage.

-The next two weeks will determine the finals competition, so we wish the best of luck to both teams.

-February is the busiest month of the year for the bowlers and the club house becomes a hive of activity.
-Alongside the pennant competition, and our club championships we hold our biggest events of the year.

-On the 8th/9th of February is the Men's Open Fours carnival and on the 25th/26th February we hold the Ladies Open Fours carnival.
-Each of these events brings

 112 bowlers from all over the South West into the town to enjoy two days of competition and fun.
 This is a great opportunity to showcase Augusta and provide an extra boost to local businesses.
 The long awaited and well supported Corporate Bowls season begins once again on Wednesday 15th February and will finish on Wednesday 5th April.
 Early interest has been keen so we recommend you recall past players or gather together new players, form your teams and register soon.
 To ensure your registration phone Allan Evans on 0408273182.
 A local representative from St John's Ambulance Association will be carrying out a demonstration on how to use the defibrillation unit currently installed in the clubhouse on Wednesday 8th March at 5pm.
 This will be open to all interested locals, so place the date in your diary and come along to learn how to save a life.
 See you on the green